openframeworks/ofSite/_documentation/3d/ofCamera.markdown

 Set the recommended aspect ratio for a perspective camera.

 Sets the aspect ratio of the camera to the desired float, and forces the use of aspect ratio calculations.
 Currently only used with perspective cameras.
 The default value (and the value used with orthographic cameras) is the ratio of the viewport's width to the viewport's height.

+Parameters:
+aspectRatio The desired aspect ratio, e.g. 1.3333, 1.6, etc.